Simulating the lubrication behavior of glycerol - A green lubricant

 The importance of reducing friction to improve the efficiency of industrial systems becomes apparent when considering that wear and friction are responsible for about a quarter of the total global energy losses.
 Conventional green lubricants, such as vegetable oils, offer less environmental hazards than oil-based lubricants.
 On the other hand, vegetable oils have low thermal and oxidation stability and poor flow properties at low temperatures, which has led us to use glycerol as a green alternative.
 Hence, in recent years, glycerol-based lubricants have been utilized as a highly desirable candidate with low cost and better low-temperature characteristics than vegetable oils.
-Glycerol also show significantly lower friction than vegetable and mineral oils; however, the reason for this is not quite understood.
-Some studies have claimed that water is formed due to the severe shearing of the lubricant film, while other studies claims it is a rheological effect.
+Glycerol does also show significantly lower friction than vegetable and mineral oils; however, the reason for this is not entirely understood.
+Some studies have claimed that water is formed due to the severe shearing of the lubricant film, while other studies claim it is a rheological effect.

 Our research aims at developing a computational framework to simulate the glycerol-aqueous solution lubricant between two metal oxide surfaces and investigate its atomic-scale behavior under real application relevant thermodynamic conditions.
 Our goal is to understand the considerably low friction characteristics of glycerol-based lubricants at the molecular and atomic scale using molecular dynamics (MD) simulation.
 Furthermore, we will develop the computational framework to describe lubrication at high pressures to test the influence of new lubricant-additive compounds in a mechanistic context.
 As a target, we will evaluate the lubricating performance of different mixtures that lead to improved properties in reducing wear and friction.